wr1159/advent/README.md

 # User Stories

-1. As an event organiser, I want to be able to easily integrate a customisable event landing page and a register form in my website through iframe or by copying the source code onto my website.
+1. As an event organiser, I want to be able to easily integrate a customisable event landing page and a register form in my website through iframe or by copying the source code onto my website so users won't have to navigate to a third party website.
-2. As an event organiser, I want to be able to allow interested individuals to register without going to a third party website.
+2. As an event organiser, I want to be able to allow interested individuals to register without going to a third party website to reduce friction of registration.
-3. As an event organiser, I want to be able to view data of registrants on a dashboard.
+3. As an event organiser, I want to be able to view data of registrants on a dashboard to know what was the audience demographic.
-4. As an event organiser, I do not want concerns related to a potential failure in the sign up service provider website.
+4. As an event organiser, I do not want concerns related to a potential failure in the sign up service provider website to reduce friction of registration.
-5. As an event participant, I want to be able to easily sign up for an event without leaving the original event webpage.
+5. As an event participant, I want to be able to easily sign up for an event without leaving the original event webpage to save my time.
-6. As an event participant, I do not want to go through additional signing up procedures in the third party website before getting to actual registration part for the event.
+6. As an event participant, I do not want to go through additional signing up procedures in the third party website before getting to actual registration part for the event to save my time.

+# User Research

+We conducted 2 focus group on event organisers from Eunoia Junior College Alumni Association and Raffles Hall Culture Committee who has hosted Combined Hall Ensemble Concert.
+By asking the event organisers questions like "What is required for a successful event?", "What tools do they use to help host their events?", "What do they want to see in an event tool" and more, we were able to better understand the needs of the event organisers.
+We then showed them our application and asked them to paly around with it, giving us feedback afterwards.

+The feedback was mostly positive but does include comments like being confusing to them at the start and they did require some guidance from us to use the app correctly.
+We were also able to discover some bugs with the help of this user research and has been listed under User Testing.
+With these feedback combined with the peer evaluations from Milestone 2, we have replaced our feature to include mapBox integration with a tutorial powered by React Joyride instead.

+When we told them about our planned features including the drag&drop feature to be implemented, they mentioned that while the drag&drop feature was great and would be much better for the app, it also had certain tradeoffs as they prefer non moving parts sometimes and do not want to drag certain text from the bottom to the top of the page.
+They recommended it as like an additional feature that would be a nice to have but the current implementationw as deemed passable for them.

+With that feedback in mind, we decided to treat drag and drop as a reach goal.
+We tried to implement it with React DnD but faced difficulties between integration of react DnD and Quill the WYSIWYG Editor we used.
+Therefore, we decided to leave the feature for future updates as it had taken far too much of our time and we were going to have a lack of time to implement the other features.

 # Planned Features